abbreviatedman/spellbound/data/quotes.md

 453
 00:22:00,777 --> 00:22:02,521
 - That's a bad idea.
-- Well, then, how are you...
+- Well, then, how are you…

 454
 00:22:02,545 --> 00:22:03,956